Newborn assessment | Medical Council of Canada

 Rationale

-Primary care physicians play a vital role in identifying children at risk for disorders that are threatening to life or long-term health before they become symptomatic.
-In most cases, caregivers require reassurance and anticipatory guidance regarding the health of their newborn infant.
+Primary care physicians play a vital role in identifying newborns at risk for disorders that are threatening to life or long-term health before they become symptomatic.
+In most cases, caregivers require reassurance and anticipatory guidance regarding the health of the newborn.

 Key Objectives

-Given a newborn presenting for routine assessment the candidate will conduct a skilled and comprehensive assessment to identify any significant abnormalities or risk factors and counsel caregiver(s) on newborn care.
+Given a newborn that is brought in for routine assessment, the candidate will conduct a skilled and comprehensive assessment to identify any significant abnormalities or risk factors and counsel caregivers on newborn care.

 Enabling Objectives

-Given a newborn for routine assessment, the candidate will
+Given a newborn that is brought in for routine assessment, the candidate will

-1. maternal and perinatal history (e.g., intrapartum fever, medications);
+1. a maternal and perinatal history (e.g., intrapartum fever, medications, parental genetics, prenatal care),

-5. screening for important congenital malformations (e.g., red reflex, heart murmur);
+5. screening for important congenital malformations (e.g., red reflex, femoral pulses, hip examination for developmental dysplasia), and

-1. screening tests for acute illness (e.g., serum glucose);
+1. screening tests for acute illness (e.g., serum glucose level),

-2. screening tests for clinical abnormalities (e.g., echocardiogram, genetic testing);
+2. screening tests for clinical abnormalities (e.g., echocardiography, genetic testing), and

 3. bilirubin measurement;